20 Types Of Snakes, Ranked By Danger Level

 So, while the overall death rate is on the lower side, you will certainly be in a lot of pain if you're bitten by one of these snakes.

-19. Red-Bellied Snake
+19. Red-Bellied Black Snake

 If there is one continent you are going to see more than any others on this list, it's Australia.
 Known to be home to some of the deadliest creatures known to roam the earth, the wilds of Australia are not for the faint of heart.
 That being said, the amount of danger posed by Australia's snakes is high, as it is home to the most venomous snakes in the entire world.
-So, now that we've done our part for Australian tourism, let's examine the dangers of the red-bellied snake (Pseudechis porphyriacus).
+So, now that we've done our part for Australian tourism, let's examine the dangers of the red-bellied black snake (Pseudechis porphyriacus).

 Advertisement

-Though the venom from this snake could very easily kill you, thanks to the potent mix of neurotoxins and mycotoxins that attack the nervous system and the bloodstream, the red-bellied snake occupies a lower ranking on this list because it is not the most aggressive snake in the world.
+Though the venom from this snake could very easily kill you, thanks to the potent mix of neurotoxins and mycotoxins that attack the nervous system and the bloodstream, the red-bellied black snake occupies a lower ranking on this list because it is not the most aggressive snake in the world.
 In fact, it actually avoids contact with people wherever it can.
 You'll see this as a common theme throughout this list.

-Living primarily on the eastern coast of Australia, the red-bellied snake is defined by the dark scales along its backside and the bright red ones that line its belly.
-Though rare, a non-fatal bite from one of these snakes can cause permanent muscle pain and a total loss of smell.
+Living primarily on the eastern coast of Australia, the red-bellied black snake is defined by the dark scales along its backside and the bright red ones that line its belly.
+Though incredibly rare, a non-fatal bite from one of these snakes can cause permanent muscle pain and a total loss of smell.
 There have, however, been no recorded human fatalities, per The New Daily

 Advertisement